Weather forecasting: Observation

 Marestail shows moisture at high altitude, signalling the later arrival of wet weather.

 Along with pressure tendency, the condition of the sky is one of the more important parameters used to forecast weather in mountainous areas.
 Thickening of cloud cover or the invasion of a higher cloud deck is indicative of rain in the near future.
 High thin cirrostratus clouds can create halos around the sun or moon, which indicates an approach of a warm front and its associated rain.
 Morning fog portends fair conditions, as rainy conditions are preceded by wind or clouds that prevent fog formation.
 The approach of a line of thunderstorms could indicate the approach of a cold front.
 Cloud-free skies are indicative of fair weather for the near future.
 A bar can indicate a coming tropical cyclone.
 The use of sky cover in weather prediction has led to various weather lore over the centuries.

 Nowcasting

 The forecasting of the weather for the following six hours is often referred to as nowcasting.
 In this time range it is possible to forecast smaller features such as individual showers and thunderstorms with reasonable accuracy, as well as other features too small to be resolved by a computer model.
-A human given the latest radar, satellite and observational data will be able to make a better analysis of the small scale features present and so will be able to make a more accurate forecast for the following few hours.
-However, there are now expert systems using those data and mesoscale numerical model to make better extrapolation, including evolution of those features in time.
+A human given the latest radar, satellite and observational data will be able to make a better analysis of the small-scale features present and so will be able to make a more accurate forecast for the following few hours.
+However, there are now expert systems using those data and mesoscale numerical models to make better extrapolation, including the evolution of those features in time.
 Accuweather is known for a Minute-Cast, which is a minute-by-minute precipitation forecast for the next two hours.